mavens-group/mavens-group.github.io/content/_index.md

         We address a fundamental question in materials science:

-        _**"How can we computationally design materials that solve pressing energy and quantum challenges?"**_
+        ```How can we architect the atomic blueprints for the next generation of energy and quantum technologies?```

         Our approach combines **Density Functional Theory (DFT)**, **Monte Carlo simulations**, and **Machine Learning (ML)** to predict material properties from electronic structure—bridging atomic-scale behavior with macroscopic functionality.
 By linking fundamental theory with experimentally relevant outcomes, we **predict material behavior before synthesis**, reducing trial-and-error and accelerating discovery.